Guide for Years of Service Awards for Employees

 Ensure that the rewards system is easy to use for employees and for the administrators.
 Decide how and when employees are notified of their awards.
 Do they receive an automatic notification on their work anniversary date, or do you prefer to celebrate service awards on a monthly, quarterly, or annual basis?
 Check that online branding and email messages are consistent with your branding and reflect your culture.

 Focus as much as you can on conveying the sentiment around the awards.
-If you are giving service award gifts, speak about a notional points value rather than a monetary value of the award.
+If you are giving service award gifts, speak about a notional points value rather than the monetary value of the award.
 Thinking in this way will help to prevent the awards from becoming an entitlement.
-A points-based solution also offers great flexibility by allowing employees to choose multiple gifts with their points allocation.
+A points-based solution also offers greater flexibility by allowing employees to choose multiple gifts with their points allocation.

 Consult employees during the development stage for their feedback on the proposed programme and the reward options.
-Once implemented, request ongoing feedback on your service awards programme, the awards, and the ‘service’.
+Once implemented, request ongoing feedback on your service awards programme, the awards offered, and the ‘service’.
 Make necessary changes to ensure that employees continue to have memorable and positive experiences.

 What are good employee recognition gifts for years of service?